Find out if you have qualifying coverage

 There are different types of exemptions from the requirement to have qualifying health care coverage (MEC).
 Some are obtained from the Marketplace and others are claimed on your tax return, but all exemptions, even those obtained from the Marketplace, must be reported on your tax return.

-You're exempt from the requirement to have qualifying health care coverage or make a shared responsibility payment if you:
+You're exempt from the requirement to have qualifying health care coverage or make a shared responsibility payment (for tax years 2014 through 2018) if you:

 - Have no affordable coverage options because the minimum amount you must pay for the annual premium is more than a percentage of your household income (8.05% for 2018);